MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-insights-virtual-commute.md

 title: Virtual commute with Viva Insights
 description: Use the virtual commute feature in Microsoft Viva Insights
-author: madehmer
+author: lilyolason
-ms.author: helayne
+ms.author: v-lilyolason
 ms.topic: article
 ms.collection: viva-insights-personal
 ms.localizationpriority: medium
 ms.service: viva
 ms.subservice: viva-insights
-manager: helayne
+manager: anirudhbajaj
 audience: user
 ---

 # Virtual commute

-You can use virtual commute feature in the Microsoft Viva Insights app from either the [Up-next card](#from-the-up-next-card-on-the-home-page) on the Home page or [within Protect time](#within-protect-time).
+You can use the virtual commute feature in the Microsoft Viva Insights app from either the [Up-next card](#from-the-up-next-card-on-the-home-page) on the Home page or [within Protect time](#within-protect-time).

 ## From the Up-next card on the Home page